Whole School Curriculum

 Culcheth High School’s curriculum aims to reflect, embed and develop our school’s purpose and values.
 Our school’s purpose, through our curriculum, is to inspire students to achieve and guide them to be confident, articulate and skilled citizens to enable them to thrive in a diverse British and global community.
 Throughout their time at Culcheth High School, we want everyone to work in a caring school where everyone is valued and everyone values relationships.
 Our emotionally intelligent school community will celebrate individual differences and people will understand how their actions will impact upon, and be perceived by, those they affect; We expect all members of our school community to be the best they can be and help others to be the best that they can be by valuing: Respect, Honesty and Excellence.

-Departments have reviewed both their Key Stage 3 schemes of work and pedagogical approaches to further improve teaching and learning.
+- Departments have reviewed both their Key Stage 3 schemes of work and pedagogical approaches to further improve teaching and learning.
 These curriculum maps and national curriculum references can be found on the school website.

-Our most vulnerable students are given additional English and Maths curriculum time whilst at the same time they are able to follow appropriate GCSE programmes of study.
+- Our most vulnerable students are given additional English and Maths curriculum time whilst at the same time they are able to follow appropriate GCSE programmes of study.
 These students will still have access to all subjects (including an EBACC qualification) but will still receive the required support in English and Maths.
-This is through the catch up programme at Key Stage 3 and more curriculum time at Key Stage 4.
+This is through the catch up programme at Key Stage 3 and more curriculum time at Key Stage 4 in English and Maths.

 a) All students are able to study a subject in each of the four non-compulsory national curriculum areas; the arts, design technology, humanities and modern foreign languages.

 b) We promote the spiritual, moral, cultural, mental and physical development of students and society.

 c) We prepare students for the opportunities, responsibilities and experiences of later life.